 We will hopefully be able to organize our permits for Dolpa during this time.
 It’s a hard to get permit because almost no tourists go there, and the main permit office doesn’t issue them.
 We still have most of the food we brought from the USA in our bags we stored at our hotel.
 Our next stretch of hiking is in Rowaling, and it will be mostly camping and cooking for ourselves until we reach Lang Tang.

 3 Things from Buckey:

-- One nice thing about getting to a section with more tourist traffic was the upgrade in guest house quality.
+- One nice thing about getting to the Solokhumbu section with more tourist traffic was the upgrade in guest house quality.
 There were a few guest houses closer to what I had come accustumed in Eastern Nepal.
 It was funny, and interesting to see the other trekkers at these guest houses in particular because most of them were just going to Everest Base Camp and were more expecting or used to the more luxurious guest houses this region offered.
 For Megan and I though it was just another night in Nepal.